We're

 From the roof the three convicts overhear family discussions and

-learn of their financial difficulties and the daughter's failing romance.
+learn of their financial difficulties and the daughter's unrequited love.

 The convicts grow to like the Ducotels and none of them want to steal from the family.